Colby Covington

-Colby Ray Covington (born February 22, 1988) is an American professional mixed martial artist.
-He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Welterweight Champion.
-As of November 18, 2025, he is #13 in the UFC welterweight rankings.
+Colby Ray Covington (born February 22, 1988) is an American freestyle wrestler and former professional mixed martial artist who currently competes in Real American Freestyle and is the inaugural RAF Cruiserweight Crossover Champion.
+He formerly competed in the Welterweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Welterweight Champion.

 Early life

 Covington was born in Clovis, California, on February 22, 1988.
 The family moved from California to Oregon when he was eight years old.
 His father was a wrestler during his time at the Oregon Institute of Technology and Southern Oregon University.